ReccaRose/hello-world/README.md

-# hello-world
+# hello-world project
-This is a demo repository
+This is a demo repository.
+This has a readme file.
+That's about it!